Mobile application security audits objectives

 - Intrusion tests in the backend of the applications.

 Application traffic is increasing day by day, at the same time that new security flaws appear frequently in the news.
 To avoid this situation our team will evaluate the applications following official standards.
-Our mobile application security audits are fully adaptable to the client's needs.
+Our mobile app security audit is fully adaptable to the client's needs.

 Mobile applications will be analyzed in order to help identify and solve any security issues that may compromise both the integrity of the business and customer information.